List of Tales of Arcadia characters: Walter Strickler

 A recurring character of Trollhunters.
-Walt Strickler (real name Waltolomew Stricklander) is Jim's history teacher who is actually a Changeling.
+Walt Strickler (real name Waltolomew Stricklander) is Jim's history teacher, who is actually a Changeling.
 When Jim discovers the truth, he loses all respect for him and the two become bitter enemies.
 However, he remains affable toward Jim and has redeeming qualities.
 He even admits his kindness for Jim, and his love for Jim's single mother Barbara, to the point of deserting the Gumm-Gumms and the Janus Order.
 Over time, he regained the trust from everyone else, especially Jim, Barbara and Blinky.
 He later sacrifices himself in an attempt to stop the ice titan during the events of Trollhunters: Rise of the Titans.

 Kanjigar the Courageous

-Portrayed by Tom Hiddleston (Trollhunters, ep.
+Voiced by Tom Hiddleston (Trollhunters, ep.
 1) and James Purefoy (present).

 A recurring character of Trollhunters and a 2-time appearance in 3Below, Kanjigar the Courageous is Draal's father and the noble Trollhunter prior to Jim.
 His ghost tutors Jim, often worrying about Jim's team fighting style, believing that the Trollhunter must work alone to avoid endangering those he cares about – this leads to Jim's guilt and decision to venture into the Darklands alone.